 “Fears were expressed at the time that this would create storms and divisions among science fiction writers and would break up our camaraderie in a tempest of controversy.
 Well, if the statements have done so, I haven’t noticed it.
 Our mutual identification as fellow science fiction writers persists above and beyond lesser divisions.”

-How nice for Asimov that he was able to remain collegial with fellow authors who supported the massacre of the Vietnamese peasantry and the environmental degradation of their country.
-I am less forgiving of fools who believe that war is a good thing, or that using violence solves problems.
-But like Asimov I jealously guard the distinction between “liberals” who initially supported massive war against Viet Nam / Serbia / Afghanistan / Iraq, and belatedly realised they were wrong, and those of us who oppose war on principle, whether the grounds are religious, intellectual, or environmental.
+It was nice that Asimov was able to remain collegial with fellow authors who supported the massacre of the Vietnamese peasantry and the environmental degradation of their country.
+I’m less forgiving of fools who believe that war is a good thing, or that using violence solves problems.
+And like Asimov I’m distrustful of “liberals” who always back the latest bombing sortie, whether it’s on Vietnam / Serbia / Afghanistan / Iraq / Syria / Libya / Yemen / Iran, or wherever, and then belatedly recant it.
+It’s more rigorous to oppose war on principle, whether the grounds are religious, intellectual, or environmental.

 Are not all science fiction writers imaginative souls – at least in theory?
 I sought out the statements about which Asimov wrote: the “petitions” I had seen.
 As you know, everything is on the internet.
-And there they were – courtesy of geophysician/composer/writer Nat Tilander.
-Tilander, who died recently, ran across the paid ad in Galaxy, June 1968, scanned it and posted it.
-His fascinating site is the only place I’ve found it.
+And there they were – courtesy of the late geophysician/composer/writer Nat Tilander.
+Tilander ran across the paid ad in Galaxy, June 1968, scanned it and posted it.
+His fascinating site was for a while its only repository.

 72 science fiction writers wrote, “We the undersigned believe the United States must remain in Vietnam to fulfill its responsibilities to the people of that country.”
 Among those whose names I recognise are Anderson, Leigh Brackett, Fredric Brown, John W. Campbell, Hal Clement, L. Sprague de Camp, Robert A. Heinlein, Larry Niven, Jerry E. Pournelle, R.A.
 Lafferty, Fred Saberhagen, Jack Vance, and Jack Williamson.